-Through best practices of differentiation, teachers respond to a variety of student learning needs and interests through modifications.
-Modifications can occur during the formative process of learning and include small group instruction, flexible grouping, and changes in response to student input.
-Modifications can also occur during the summative phase of learning by offering students options with regard to products evidential of learning.
+Students with learning support requirements may benefit from reasonable accommodations to access the MYP curriculum framework, including assessments.
+A reasonable accommodation is an action taken to remove or decrease a disadvantage faced by students with learning support requirements.
+Through best practices of differentiation, teachers respond to a variety of student learning needs and interests through accommodations.
+Accommodations can occur during the formative process of learning and include small group instruction, flexible grouping, and changes in response to student input.
+Accommodations can also occur during the summative phase of learning by offering students options with regard to products evidential of learning.
+The accommodation is unique to a specific student and may include changes in the presentation of a test or method of response.
+Where reasonable accommodations involve changes to specific aspects or specific criteria of the assessment, the overall learning outcome must remain the same.